Dangerous Goods Training

 - Watch the training video or read the materials.

-- Take and pass the self-assessment quiz and evaluation: Dangerous Goods Shipping Certification quiz.
-Once signed in, click the Start evaluation button.
+- Take and pass the Dangerous Goods Shipping Certification quiz.
+After you sign in, click the Start evaluation button.

-- Generate and print the Dangerous Goods Certificate that launches automatically at the end of the evaluation.
+- Generate and print the Dangerous Goods Shipping certificate that launches automatically at the end of the quiz.